cjhillbrand/websocket-sandbox/README.md

 # Websocket-Lab
 Welcome to the Websocket-Lab.
-The purpose of this lab is to introduce users to the AWS Websocket capability.
+The purpose of this lab is to introduce yourself to the AWS Websocket capability.
 Released on December 18, 2018, this service is still fairly new.
 The good news is, is that this service piggie backs off of the well established API Gateway.
 (To read more about the release please visit [here](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/)).

-As we begin to explore how websockets are deployed on AWS we will also be indirectly interacting with a few other key resources.
-If you have never built anything on AWS, it is important to know that rarely will any one project use one service.
-Think of AWS services/products as very interchangaeble building blocks, where the the finished product is indeed greater than the sum of its parts.

 Please refer below for a short description of the services used in this lab:
 * **IAM Roles and Policies**: AWS offers users the IAM service to users as a way to enhance security among the products that they use.